generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 I made this project to fix the contradictory concepts behind the Repository and UnitOfWork patterns together with using inversition of control
  / dependancy injection.
 Also i wanted to make the resolving of sessions (IDbConnection) and UnitOFWork's (IDbTransaction) automatically connection / begin transaction on creation, and disconnect/commit on disposal.
-Also i wanted the usage of the session and uow to become nice and simple.
+Also i wanted the usage of the session and uow to become nice and smooth like....

 *So far there are examples of Autofact, Castle.Windsor, Ninject, Simpleinjector, StructureMap, and Unity.*